-- Candidiasis is an infection caused by Candida albicans, which is an opportunistic pathogenic yeast that is a common member of the human gut flora.
-But sometimes it can overgrow leading to Candidiasis. - Candida spp. may be found in the lower genital tract of 10- 20% of asymptomatic women. - 29-49% of premenopausal women reporting at least one episode of candidiasis. - Candidal infection is uncommon in prepubertal women.
-Common after puberty probably because of normal flora and hormones changes.
+- Candidiasis is an infection caused by Candida albicans, which is an opportunistic pathogenic yeast that is a common member of the human gut flora. - Candida spp. may be found in the lower genital tract of 10- 20% of asymptomatic women. - 29-49% of premenopausal women reporting at least one episode of candidiasis. - Candidal infection is uncommon in prepubertal women